 The Dru Sjodin National Sex Offender Public Website (NSOPW), maintained by the US Department of Justice, provides a way to quickly search the public sex offender websites of the 50 states and other territories.
 On the NSOPW website, it is referred to as the “National Sex Offender Quick Search.”
 This is not a database of sex offenders and the Department of Justice doesn’t house this information.
 They just built this website that searches all the state’s public sex offender websites.

 The biggest problem with relying on NSOPW is that most criminal offenses, even violent ones, do not require sex offender registration.
 Less than 1% of the individuals with criminal histories on whom we deliver reports are registered sex offenders.
 Assault, robbery, theft, drug trafficking, weapons crimes, DWI and most other offenses don’t require sex offender registration.

-In fact, Imperative often sees offenses that start out as sex offenses but are pled down to non-sex offenses.
-For instance, we’ve seen statutory rape pled down to simple assault or contributing to the delinquency of a minor – no sex offender registration required.
+In fact, Imperative often sees offenses that start out as sex offenses but are plead down to non-sex offenses.
+For instance, we’ve seen statutory rape plead down to simple assault or contributing to the delinquency of a minor – no sex offender registration required.